gagansingh894/jams-rs/README.md

 #### Torch
 1. Run torch_penguin_multiclass_classification_model.py
-2. This will create two files _ a model file and input json file
+2. This will create two files- a model file and input json file
 3. Run the following command and pass in the path for model file and input file
 ```
 jams predict torch --model-path=torch_penguin.pt --input-path=torch_input.json